Vishal-glitxh/Vishal-glitxh/README.md

 ## About

-I am a Computer Science & Engineering student focused on **software engineering, AI development, and full-stack application development**.
+I am a Computer Science & Engineering student and developer focused on **AI engineering, full-stack development, product engineering, and developer tooling**.

-I am currently working on **OpenAI development** and exploring ways to build practical **AI-powered tools and intelligent applications**.
-My development journey combines programming fundamentals with modern web technologies, data analysis, machine learning, and backend engineering.

-I have an intermediate working foundation in **Python, C++, Java, SQL, and SQLite**, while continuously expanding my capabilities across frontend, backend, databases, AI/ML, and developer tooling.

-My goal is to build software that is not only technically functional, but also **useful, scalable, maintainable, and product-oriented**.
+My work sits at the intersection of **software engineering and artificial intelligence** — from building modern web applications with React and TypeScript to exploring LLMs, local AI, native macOS development, and intelligent developer workflows.

+I enjoy taking ideas beyond prototypes and turning them into structured products with thoughtful interfaces, maintainable architecture, useful automation, and a strong engineering foundation.

+My current technical interests include **Generative AI, LLM applications, AI assistants, developer productivity systems, full-stack architecture, native macOS software, and intelligent engineering tools**.

+I am particularly interested in building software where AI is not simply an added feature, but an integral part of the product experience.

 **Currently Working On**

-- OpenAI Development
-- AI-powered tools
+- AI-powered developer tools
-- Full Stack Applications
-- Machine Learning Projects
-- Developer Tools & Automation
-- Open Source Development
+- OpenAI and LLM application development
+- Full-stack products using React and TypeScript
+- Native macOS applications using SwiftUI
+- AI-assisted engineering workflows
+- Intelligent productivity systems

 **Open To**

-- Software Engineering Opportunities
+- Software Engineering Internships
-- AI/ML Projects
+- AI/ML Engineering Opportunities
 - Full Stack Development
 - Open Source Collaboration
-- Hackathons & Technical Projects
-- AI Product Development
+- AI Product Engineering
+- Research & Applied AI
+- Hackathons and Technical Collaborations

 ---